cdalba/SlimeLine/README.md

 This pipeline aims to analyze raw metagenomic datasets for taxonomic and functional profiling of plasmodial slime molds, Myxomycetes.

 ### Hardware
-   • An x86-compatible platform that is compatible with the indicated operating system (OS) and softwares
+   • An x86-compatible platform that is compatible with the indicated operating system (OS) and softwares \
-   • At least 4GB of RAM, a keyboard, and sufficient disk space for output files
+   • At least 4GB of RAM, a keyboard, and sufficient disk space for output files \
-   • Administrative privileges which are necessary to install and run the programs listed.
+   • Administrative privileges which are necessary to install and run the programs listed  \

 ### Softwares Used (for Taxonomic Profiling)
-   • Any version of Linux (or a Windows VM running Linux) compatible with the following softwares
+   • Any version of Linux (or a Windows VM running Linux) compatible with the following softwares  \
    • MEGAHIT ver.
-1.2.9
+1.2.9  \
    • EukRep ver.
-0.6.7
+0.6.7 \
    • CONCOCT ver.
-1.1.0
+1.1.0  \
    • Metaxa2 ver.
-2.2.3
+2.2.3  \
-   • Unix shell of choice (Bash is used for this pipeline)
+   • Unix shell of choice (Bash is used for this pipeline)  \
-   *** Some softwares have required dependencies that also need to be installed.
+   *** Some softwares have required dependencies that also need to be installed. \

 ## Disclaimer:
 The scripts pertain to the assembly and taxonomic profiling portions of the pipeline.
 For functional profiling, the webservers of MetaGeneMark, GhostKOALA, and KEGG Mapper were utilized.

 ### Files Included:
-   • Metagenome Assembly_MEGAHIT.sh
+   • Metagenome Assembly_MEGAHIT.sh  \
-   • Sorting_EukRep.sh
+   • Sorting_EukRep.sh  \
-   • Binning_Concoct.sh
+   • Binning_Concoct.sh  \
-   • Assembly-based Taxonomic Profiling_Metaxa2.sh
+   • Assembly-based Taxonomic Profiling_Metaxa2.sh  \
-   • Reads-based Taxonomic Profiling_Metaxa2.sh
+   • Reads-based Taxonomic Profiling_Metaxa2.sh  \
-   • Metaxa2_TTT.sh
+   • Metaxa2_TTT.sh  \

 ## If you use SlimeLine in your publication, kindly cite the authors,